 There are several straightforward ways to make coconut butter, all using shredded and dried coconut, but the easiest one is simply to blend it.
 This can be done with a high-powered blender or a food processor.
 If the end result does not have the consistency of butter, some coconut oil can be added to the mixture (see the recipe below).

 Coconut butter is used almost exclusively in cooking.
-It is often be used as a substitute in recipes that call for coconut oil, but can also beaded to curries, mashed vegetables, smoothies, and more.
+It is often be used as a substitute in recipes that call for coconut oil, but can also be added to curries, mashed vegetables, smoothies, and more.
 Many recipes that call for coconut butter are dessert recipes, although there are plenty of other dishes that can benefit from its flavor.
 It is full of healthy fats and vital nutrients such as magnesium and calcium so many people will even eat it on its own.

 Coconut butter is readily available at many stores and supermarkets, although it is also extremely easy to make at home for most people.
 Both store-bought and homemade butters can be kept for several months as long as they are stored in a pantry away from direct sunlight in a sealed jar or container.
+They are generally OK to be used on a Candida diet.

 How to make your own coconut butter